Dividend Unclaimed Dividend

 Unclaimed Dividend as March 31 of every year

-Details of Unclaimed dividend in Form IEPF-2, as required by the Investor Education and Protection Fund (Uploading of information regarding unpaid and unclaimed amounts lying with companies) Rules, 2012, for the all unclaimed dividend accounts are provided herein below:
+Details of Unclaimed dividend in Form IEPF-2, as required by the Investor Education and Protection Fund Authority (Accounting, Audit, Transfer and Refund) Rules, 2016, for the all unclaimed dividend accounts are provided herein below: